 Digital scholarship takes many forms and so will departments' judgments regarding that work.
 Some digital publication can be very nearly indistinguishable from print publication in every respect but its medium.
 A high-quality, peer-reviewed journal article or long-form manuscript published only in digital form is the equivalent of a similar publication printed on paper.
-A historian whose expressive and methodological practices differ very little from print-era scholars should carry no special burden for explaining why his or her work appears in digital form save to provide basic information about practices of peer-review, editorial control and circulation that any scholar might be asked to supply about any publication during an evaluation process.
+A Historians whose expressive and methodological practices differ very little from print-era scholars should carry no special burden for explaining why their work appears in digital form save to provide basic information about practices of peer review, editorial control, and circulation that any scholar might be asked to supply about any publication during an evaluation process.

-Other digital publication, by contrast, may signal methodologies, argumentation, and archival practices that differ from print practices.
-For those historians, an interest in digital media and tools may stem from a more substantial shift in the methodologies they use to work with archival evidence, oral testimony, or other source material.
+Other digital publication, by contrast, uses methodologies, argumentation, and archival practices that differ from print practices.
+For those historians, an interest in digital media and tools often stems from a more substantial shift in the methodologies they use to work with archival evidence, oral testimony, or other source material.
 They may turn to digital media primarily for its potential to support a communicative transformation, providing new ways to connect the professional work of expert historical scholarship with the ways in which wider publics memorialize, represent, and engage history.

-Digital history in various forms, in other words, may represent a commitment to expanding what history is, and can do, as a field.
-Some historians who take a strong interest in digital media and information technology, or who choose to work exclusively in digital environments, should be evaluated in terms of their overall ability to use sustained, expressive, substantive, and institutional innovation to advance scholarship.
-This is a commitment that may be scholarly in some instances, pedagogical in others, or represent a collegial commitment to the profession of history.
+Digital history in various forms often represents a commitment to expanding what history is, and can do, as a field, as well as the audiences that it addresses.
+Historians who take a strong interest in digital media and information technology, or who choose to work exclusively in digital environments, should be evaluated in terms of their overall ability to use sustained, expressive, substantive, and institutional innovation to advance scholarship.
+This is a commitment that is scholarly in some instances, pedagogical in others, or represents a collegial commitment to the discipline of history.

-Some scholars may seek to incubate genuinely new approaches to historical reasoning.
-Those strategies might include new digital short-form genres such as blogs, social media or multimedia storytelling, participating in strong activist forms of open-access distribution of scholarly work, or creating digital platforms and tools as alternative modalities of scholarly production.
+Some scholars seek to incubate genuinely new approaches to historical reasoning.
+Those strategies might include new digital short-form genres such as blogs, social media or multimedia storytelling, developing and using new pedagogical methods, participating in strong activist forms of open-access distribution of scholarly work, or creating digital platforms and tools as alternative modalities of scholarly production.

 Wherever possible, historians should be ready to explore and consider new modes and forms of intellectual work within the discipline and to expand their understanding of what constitutes the discipline accordingly.
 The shared commitment of all historians to the informed and evidence-based conversation that is history can smooth our discipline's integration of new possibilities.
-With agreement on the purpose of our work, new and varying forms of that work can be seen as a strength rather than an impediment.
+With agreement on the purpose of our work, new and varying forms of that work can be seen as strengths rather than impediments.